My Retail Store Inventory Management Experiences and Tips

 If you keep track of inventory management, it's easy to find out what's selling well and what isn't.
 However, it is much more difficult to replace the poorly selling items with bestsellers.
 If you buy products that look a lot like your bestsellers, it can get in the way of these runners.
 Furthermore, you can also sell out products that ultimately add value to the sale of bestsellers.
 What is the right approach for this?

-I like the idea of this study that most of the time, customers are looking for a bundle of attributes rather than specific products.
+this study that most of the time, customers are looking for a bundle of attributes rather than specific products.
 For example, people often think about things like screen size, resolution, price, and type when they're planning to buy a new TV.
 By using this technique, you’ll be able to better understand why customers are abandoning items, why they’re settling for second best and tailor the assortment accordingly.

 In this way customers may not find their "perfect" product, but they will likely choose another one of your products.
 This means that you might be able to make a sale even if they don't find what they are looking for.